An oak tree is in the genus Quercus. There are approximately 600 species of oaks.

 It is from the Cenozoic Era in the Tertiary Period of the Miocene Epoch.
-It is about 15-30 million years old and comes the well known Stinking Water area of near Burns, Oregon.
+It is about 5-15 million years old and comes the well known famous Stinking Water Creek area near Burns, Oregon.

 Over the course of time the wood was replaced by cryptocrystalline quartz, largely chalcedony and jasper.
 During the replacement process by silica carried in underground waters, even the most minute details of the woody structure was preserved.

 Petrified Wood in general is said to be a stone of patience, and slow and steady growth.
 It is believed that Petrified Wood can help one overcome limiting emotional patterns handed down through one's ancestors.